ayushmaan020/cybersecurity-career-roadmap/README.md

 <br>

 ##  Introduction
-Welcome to the Cybersecurity Carrer Roadmap where you can learn and enhance your Cybersecurity skills with a neviagted structured path, Cybersecurity is a rapidly growing domain where you need to learn and adapt new technologies and attack methodology from observing real world attacks by adversaries, you can learn from scratch, I espessialy focous this roadmap on students from Non-IT Branch, There is nothhing to worry about any pre-requisite because I explain all mandatory pre-requsiite on pre-requsite section.
+Welcome to the Cybersecurity Career Roadmap, where you can learn and enhance your cybersecurity skills through a structured and guided learning path.
+Cybersecurity is a rapidly growing domain where you need to learn and adapt new technologies and attack methodology from observing real world attacks by adversaries, you can learn from scratch, This roadmap is specially designed for students from non-IT backgrounds who want to start their cybersecurity journey from scratch.
+There is nothing to worry about regarding prerequisites because all mandatory foundational concepts are explained in the prerequisite section.
 This roadmap guide you to build a strong profile for Cybersecurity job roles and especialy I believe in self learning where you learn Cybersecurity without any money investment on expensive certification.
-So let us built some foundation knowledge (in pre-requsite section) beefore jumping on more specialized topics.
+So, let’s build a strong foundation in the prerequisite section before moving toward more specialized cybersecurity topics.